FAQ Machine Learning

 - OpendTect-ML-Dev GitHub repository

-Q: To develop in OpendTect - ML, do I need a license for OpendTect Pro and the Machine Learning plugin?
+Q: To develop in OpendTect - Machine Learning, do I need a license for OpendTect Pro and the Machine Learning plugin?

 A: No, you do need to install OpendTect Pro and Machine Learning but you can develop new Machine Learning models and workflows that can be tested on a number of free datasets that can be downloaded from our TerraNubis portal.
 These special datasets do not check for licenses.